 In perfecting the updated NASB, more than 20 translators spent nearly three years scrutinizing the NASB in order to modernize and maintain it in accordance with the most recent research on the oldest and best manuscripts.
 Thus, some passages have been updated for even greater fidelity to the original manuscripts.

-At NO point did the translators attempt to interpret Scripture through translation.
+The translators do not attempt to interpret Scripture through translation.
 Instead, the NASB translation team adhered to the principles of literal translation.
 This is the most exacting and demanding method of translation, requiring a word-for-word translation that is both accurate and readable.
 This method follows the word and sentence patterns of the original authors in order to enable the reader to study Scripture in its most literal format and to experience the individual personalities of those who penned the original manuscripts.
 For example, one can directly compare and contrast the simple eloquent style of John with the deep complexity of Paul.

-Instead of telling the reader what to think, the updated NASB provides the most precise translation with which to conduct a personal journey through the Word of God.
+Instead of the translators telling the reader what to think, the updated NASB provides the most precise English translation with which to conduct a personal journey through the Word of God.

 The Lockman Foundation is a nonprofit, interdenominational ministry dedicated to the translation, publication, and distribution of the New American Standard Bible (NASB), Amplified Bible (AMP), La Biblia de las Américas (LBLA), Nueva Biblia Latinoamericana de Hoy (NBLH), and other Biblical resources.